Cancer Research and Care

 It’s one of the most common and deadly illnesses.
-It’s also preventable in up to 50 percent of cases.
-So why is there no single cancer solution?
-Because cancer is really many different diseases, each as unique as the life it threatens.
+It’s also preventable in up to half of cases.
+So why is there no single solution?
+Because each cancer is as unique as the life it threatens.

-Clinical trials led by cancer center investigators annually
+Open clinical trials led by our cancer center investigators

 Public recipient of research grants from the National Institutes of Health